The following sections provide links to gambling education publications and/or sites where these resources may be located internationally.

 The Young Gamers & Gamblers Education Trust, know as YGAM, is a charitable organisation established to raise awareness of responsible gambling and facilitate gambling education related events for teenagers and young adults.
 Events range from conducting workshops, to establishing peer education programs, setting up pop-up stands and awareness weeks.
 YGAM provide all the training, lesson plans and resources required to deliver their gambling awareness education program.

-CollegeGambling.org is a comprehensive resource for students, campus administrators, campus health professionals and parents.
+CollegeGambling.org is a comprehensive resource for students, campus administrators, campus health professionals and parents, available through the National Center for Responsible Gambling (NCRG).

 Facing the Odds: The Mathematics of Gambling and Other Risks is a middle-school curriculum on probability, statistics and mathematics available through the US National Center for Responsible Gambling (NCRG).